 Maintenance devices may require certificates, which give permission for the generation of Certificate Signing Requests (CSR) for a particular airline and primary service provider.
-Having Certificates on the maintenance device(s) would allow that device to make CSRs for one particular airline, and service provider.
-Devices could then be kept secured to ensure that only authorized people and avionics receive valid certificates thus preventing unauthorized people from installing billable certificates on unauthorized avionics.
+Having certificates on the maintenance device(s) would allow that device to create/submit CSRs for one particular airline, and service provider.
+Devices could then be kept secured to ensure that only authorized personnel and avionics receive valid certificates thus preventing unauthorized personnel from installing billable certificates on unauthorized avionics.
 The Certificate Policy and Certificate Practice Statement will expand on this concept further.

 X.509 Certificate List